Madison Radicals

-The Madison Radicals are a semi-professional ultimate team that competes in the Central Division of the American Ultimate Disc League.
-The Radicals play their home games at Breese Stevens Field in downtown Madison.
+The Madison Radicals are a professional ultimate team based in Madison, Wisconsin.
+The Radicals compete in the Ultimate Frisbee Association (UFA) as a member of the Central Division.
+The team plays its home games at Breese Stevens Field in downtown Madison.
 Since the team's inception in 2013, they have won five regular season divisional titles in eight seasons.
 After losing in the AUDL championship games in 2013 and 2015, the Radicals claimed its first championship in 2018.
-Madison also hosted AUDL Championship Weekends in 2016 and 2018, the latter of which coincided with a championship win.
+Madison also hosted AUDL Championship Weekends in 2016, 2018 and 2022, winning the championship in 2018.

 History

 2012

 In summer of 2012, it was reported that Madison would be home to an American Ultimate Disc League team, the Radicals.
 Slated to join the AUDL for its second season in 2013, effort organizer Tim DeByl stated that he hoped to get Breese Stevens Field as a venue for the team's home games.

 2013

 The Radicals hosted their first tryout in January 2013.
 Over 60 players attended the combine, with the tryout reaching into the middle of the night.

 After winning their first-ever game against the Chicago Wildfire, the Radicals parlayed defensive success all the way to the AUDL championship game, losing to the Toronto Rush.